 Enjoy The Night in Hoan Kiem Lake

 As I mentioned, Hoan Kiem Lake transforms into one of the most happening places in Vietnam during the weekend nights.

 The streets in Hoan Kiem district are sealed from vehicles, and the area instantly becomes a square where the locals come out to spend their time outdoors.
-You’ll find some youngster playing guitars, family playing badminton, people walking their dogs and more.
+You’ll find some youngsters playing guitars, families playing badminton, people walking their dogs, and more.

 While you’re there, don’t forget to pay a visit to the Temple of the Jade Mountain in the middle of Hoan Kiem Lake.

 Inside, you’ll find a preserved giant turtle carcass in a glass chamber.
 Interested to know more about the legends and myths surrounding this?
 Read the next one.

 Water Puppet Theatre is one of the most popular things to do in Hanoi.
 How is it like?
 In the theatre, puppet masters will be controlling the water puppets, telling stories, legends, and myths.